Ficool

 Zero didn't flinch, but his fork paused just short of his mouth.

-"Sounds fun," he said quietly, face unreadable, as he scooped mouthfuls of golden fried rice into his mouth each grain laced with rare beast egg and infused oils.
+"Sounds fun," he said quietly, face unreadable, as he scooped mouthfuls of golden fried rice into his mouth, each grain laced with rare beast egg and infused oils.
 He chewed slowly, not out of politeness, but intrigue.

-"So, this was food" he murmured.
+"So, this was food," he murmured.

-""Then there's Viscura," Augustus said, tone crisp.
+"Then there's Viscura," Augustus said, tone crisp.
 "Where we are now.
-It's a small, independent land, often called "The Last Peaceful Land".
+It's a small, independent land, often called 'The Last Peaceful Land'.

-He says mockingly while scoffing to him, self
+He said mockingly while scoffing to himself

 "Anyway It has no alliances or political entanglements.
 The people here live in peace, mostly by choice.
-Its threat level is B-ranked, but don't let that lull you, there are powerful figures scattered throughout."
+Its threat level is B-ranked, but don't let that lull you; there are powerful figures scattered throughout."

 He rested his hands together, fingers interlaced.